-After Skydio has finished entering the 3D Scan Vehicle Mode, you are ready to fly.
+After Skydio has finished entering 3D Scan, you are ready to fly!
 Ensure your Logs Card has been formatted before starting a scan.
 If you have not yet done so, a notification will display in the app.
 See the above SD Card section in Getting Started for instructions on how to format.